F\'eeton ($B-L$ Gauge Boson) Dark Matter for the 511-keV Gamma-Ray Excess and the Prediction of Low-energy Neutrino Flux: A new scenario for the 511 keV gamma-ray excess and consistent parameters in the f eeton DM model

 \section{A new scenario for the 511 keV gamma-ray excess and consistent parameters in the f\'eeton DM model}

 In this section, we discuss a new parameter region of the original f\'eeton DM model \cite{Lin:2022xbu}.
 The low-energy physics is described by only two free parameters, the mass $m_\f$ and the gauge coupling constant $g_{B-L}$ of the f\'eeton.
 These two parameters are related by $m_\f = 2g_{B-L} V_{B-L}$, where $V_{B-L}$ is the Vacuum Expectation Value (VEV)) of a Higgs boson $\Phi$ with a $B-L$ charge of $+2$.
 Here, the right-handed neutrinos, $N_i~~ (i=1-3)$, acquire Majorana masses of $h_i V_{B-L}$ with the constant parameters $h_i$ defined by the Yukawa interactions $\frac{1}{2}h_i \Phi N_iN_i$.
 We have assumed all leptons including the right-handed neutrinos have the $B-L$ charge of $-1$ \footnote{The definition of $B-L$ charge has an ambiguity related to the $U(1)$ hypercharge gauge transformation \cite{Okada:2020evk}.
-However, our main conclusions are not much changed except for a very special parameter region.}.
+However, our main conclusions are not much changed except for a very special parameter region where the f\'eeton coupling to the electron and positron pair is suppressed \cite{yanagida:2024FM}. }.

 The decay rate $\Gamma_{\mathfrak{f} }$ of the f\'eeton is given by